Preview: Life Raft

 Day Three

-An instant chemistry bonds her with Aunt Léonie, who extends an invitation to her “drawing room” (AL’s characterization of her bedside), where S’s social standing is measured by her wordplay.
+Bed SOS closes À la recherche du temps perdu (In Search of Lost Time) after a new neighbor arrives, Bed AL. An instant chemistry bonds her with Aunt Léonie, who extends an invitation to her «drawing room» (AL’s characterization of her bedside), where wordplay determines social standing.
 She and Madame’s nephew, Marcel, a salon fixture, have a thing or two to say about childhood.
+Wearing a lab coat, stethoscope and a frown for everybody in scrubs, Chair H is not the life of the party.

-consultants
+outside consultants

 Nicolas Abraham, Rhythms: On the Work, Translation, and Psychoanalysis (1988, trans.
 1995)